royhobbstn/geojson-dijkstra/README.md

 The `options_object` for `graph.createFinder` includes the following **optional** properties:

-`heuristic`:  This activates A* mode, and will dramatically speed up routing.
+ - `heuristic`:  This activates A* mode, and will dramatically speed up routing.
+The function will be supplied with `(fromCoords, toCoords)`, (the current and end node in a graph) in which both of parameters are of type `[lng, lat]`.
+The heuristic function will return an estimated `_cost` of the travel between the two nodes.

 Without a heuristic function your path will be routed by a standard implementation of Dijkstra algorithm.

-Sending in a heuristic function that has not been properly considered can result in finding suboptimal paths, and a slower running time, so beware!
+Defining a heuristic function that has not been properly considered can result in suboptimal paths, so beware!

-The trick to creating a good heuristic function is to try to guess the `_cost` between the current point and the end point **without overestimating**.
+The trick to creating a good heuristic function is to try to guess the `_cost` between the current node and the end node **without overestimating**.

-`outputFns`:  These function determine the answers you will receive from your pathfinding.
+ - `outputFns`:  These function determine the answers you will receive from your pathfinding.

 You can provide a single function by itself, an array of functions, or nothing at all.